hungsu/quartz/content/notes/Advice for writing better note titles.md

 It's worth being aware that the goals and process for writing titles for Notes have very little resemblance to writing [[Headline]]s for Stories, Titles for Blog Posts, or Subject Lines for Emails.
 It in some ways resembles writing titles for [[Essay]]s.

 ## Guidelines (not rules)

-**Write the document**.
-Titles tend to emerge from the document as it is written.
-You may realise on writing the body, you cannot deliver on the promise of your original title.
-Changing the title then becomes obvious.
-You may also realise on writing the title, that no single title can encapsulate all you have written.
-This is a good indicator that your note should be broken apart into atomic notes.

 **Write in assertive positive form**.
 “X causes Y” is usually better than “X fails to do Z”.
 For example: